Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Beds: Because undergraduate residences are designed for single students, only twin-size beds are available.
 A single room has one twin bed, and a double room has two twin beds.

 Included: Rooms are furnished with bed sheets, blankets, pillows, and towels.
+Hair dryers are not provided.

 Air conditioning, air controlled: